-If you’ve always got dinner in, you’re also less likely to ring for an expensive take-away!
+If you’ve always got a quick dinner in, you’re also less likely to ring for an expensive take-away!

 Top tip: When out shopping, there are plenty of bargains to be had later in the evening as food reaches its sell-by date.
 It’s a great way to add to the batch meal you’ve already prepared.
 If you’ve set aside an evening for batch cooking, pop into your local supermarket first to see if you can pick up any reduced meat or veg.

 Tasty time saver

 Having a ready-prepared meal means you won’t have to cook from scratch every night, and they’re also really quick to reheat if you’ve got a microwave.
 If you’ve cooked bolognese for example, you just need to boil a bit of pasta to go with it and you’ll have a delicious healthy meal in minutes.
 By chopping and cooking all your ingredients the previous day, week or month, speedy reheating will free up some time when you’re busy.